meeshkan/website/src/blog/posts/2020-04-13-quickcheck-state-machine.md

   return i
 ```

-Then, we define the property. `forAllCommands` uses a state machine to generate the commands (this is a state machine that will only run in the `Symbolic` space, not the `Concrete` one, so it won't ever touch `IO`) as well as an lower bound for the number of commands in a sequence.
+Then, we define the property. `forAllCommands` uses a state machine to generate the commands (this is a state machine that will only run for the `Symbolic` kind, not the `Concrete` kind, so it won't ever touch `IO`) as well as an lower bound for the number of commands in a sequence.
 We use `Nothing` for the upper bound, meaning no upper bound.
 The last argument to `forAllCommands` is a function that accepts a sequence of commands and returns a monadic property.
 Monadic properties are defined in `QuickCheck.Monadic` and can be used whenever a property exists in a monadic context.
 The conventience method `monadicIO` can be used to define properties in the `IO` context, and `run` lifts the result of the monadic execution to the `PropertyM` context, which is `QuickCheck`'s type for a monadic property.
 So, the sequence below is:

 1. We create a new random number and lift it to the `PropertyM` monadic context.
 1. We create a file name using this number.